What Are Muscle Relaxers?

 Yes, you can overdose on muscle relaxers.
 These medications are central nervous system depressants that slow down vital and life-sustaining functions of the brain and body.
 A toxic dose is generally between three and five times the therapeutic dose.

-The risk for overdose goes up drastically if you mix these medications with other substances, particularly other central nervous system depressants such as alcohol or opioids.
+The risk of muscle relaxer overdose goes up drastically if you mix these medications with other substances, particularly other central nervous system depressants such as alcohol or opioids.

 Muscle relaxer overdose can be fatal, and an overdose is a medical emergency.

 Muscle relaxer overdose symptoms can begin within 30 minutes to 2 hours after taking a toxic dose of a muscle relaxer.
 Overdose symptoms can include the following:

 - Blurred vision

 - Drowsiness or unconsciousness